-- Reduced Turnover A proven strategy to reduce turnover and increase retention, both of which can saddle businesses with high costs related to recruitment and workforce development. - Increased Worker Productivity Apprenticeship programs have a well-established track record of providing skills training that leads to a more productive workforce; this reality directly benefits an employers' bottom line. - Pipeline of Skilled Workers/Succession Planning For businesses who are unable to find talent in the market, and particularly in periods where there is low unemployment, apprenticeship programs can be an effective tool that develops a pipeline of talent and assists with succession planning. - Quality Standards Registration means the program has met national and independent standards for quality and rigor.
-Registration tells prospective employees, customers and suppliers that the business invests in its workforce and believes employees are its most important asset. - Tax Credits In many states, including NJ where a tax credit bill (S. 3062/A. 2049) is currently pending, businesses can qualify for state-based tax credits related to apprenticeship programs.
-In addition, employers may be able to claim some expenses for training as a federal tax credit. - Federal and State Resources Businesses and apprentices can access funding and other resources from many federal and state programs (PACE and GAINS in NJ) to help support their Apprenticeship programs, including funding, technical support, and assistance.
+- Reduced Turnover A proven strategy to reduce turnover and increase retention, both of which can saddle businesses with high costs related to recruitment and workforce development. - Increased Worker Productivity Apprenticeship programs have a well-established track record of providing skills training that leads to a more productive workforce; this reality directly benefits an employers' bottom line. - Pipeline of Skilled Workers/Succession Planning For businesses who are unable to find talent in the market. apprenticeship programs can be an effective tool that develops a pipeline of talent and assists with succession planning. - Quality Standards Registration means the program has met national and independent standards for quality and rigor.
+Registration tells prospective employees, customers and suppliers that the business invests in its workforce and believes employees are its most important asset. - Federal and State Resources Businesses and apprentices can access funding and other resources from many federal and state programs (PACE and GAINS in NJ) to help support their Apprenticeship programs, including funding, technical support, and assistance.

 The main goal of the NJPLACE 2.0 program is to promote equality of opportunity, upward mobility, and economic fairness.
 Due to the rise of globalization, international trade, advances in information technology, mechanical automation of production processes, and reductions in union membership over the past few decades, American workers have increasingly found themselves displaced by new technologies and in competition with overseas labor markets.
-Advances in technology have expanded the use of mechanization in the production process and in professional spaces that are not often attributed to skill-biased technical change.
+Advances in technology have expanded the use of mechanization in the production process and in professional spaces that are not often attributed to skill-based technical change.
 These technological advances have increased demand for more technically advanced, high-skilled positions that require occupational training at the secondary, post-secondary, and adult education levels.